arielf/weight-loss/QandA.md

 >
 > These are all chemical names, not brand names, the last two on the list are the brands: known as "Lipitor" and "Crestor".
 >
 > So I don't know.
-I'm 100% sure all my doctors are well meaning and caring and I have nothing against them, but my confidence in such health suggestions, in research funded by big-pharma, and in the new great-statin of-the-era while america keeps getting obese and less healthy, is, how can I put it? a bit shaken.
+I'm 100% sure all my doctors are well meaning and caring and I have nothing against them, but my confidence in such health suggestions, in research funded by big-pharma, and in the new great statin de-jour while America keeps getting obese and less healthy, is, how can I put it?
+A bit shaken.
 >
 > Again, just prove me wrong, and I'll change my view.